-The Company recorded a decrease in the allowance for credit losses for off-balance-sheet exposures of \$ 811 thousand upon adoption on January 1, 2023.
+2023, respectively.
+The Company also recorded a decrease in the allowance for credit losses for off-balance-sheet exposures of \$811 thousand upon adoption of ASU 2016-13 on January 1, 2023.
 Prior year disclosures have not been restated.
 At September 30, 2023 and December 31, 2022, the balance of the allowance for credit losses for off-balance-sheet exposures was \$435 thousand and \$1.7 million, respectively.
 The Company recorded a recovery of provision for credit loss on off-balance-sheet exposures of \$201 thousand and \$443 thousand for the three and nine months ended September 30, 2023, respectively.
 For the three and nine months ended September 30, 2022, the Company recorded a provision on unfunded lending commitments of \$170 thousand and a recovery of \$108 thousand, respectively, in other non-interest expense.